-Focus on our core strengths while expanding our scope of services to capture new growth opportunities
+Focus on our core strengths while maintaining our market share

 Our core strengths are the management of telecommunication networks and the provision of services over these networks.
 We currently operate several networks linked by a core backbone infrastructure consisting of public switched telephone, cellular, ADSL, FTTx and internet protocol networks.
 Our strategy for each network differs depending on the market dynamics and future growth prospects of services delivered over these networks.
 In general, we endeavor to maintain our strong market position in each of our business lines and seek to expand the scope of our business beyond network services by offering value-added services to generate growth and new opportunities.